stevencombs/retrocombs.github.io/_posts/2016/2016-12-01-book-review-lego-christmas-ornaments.md

 ![][image-4]

 Chris includes a retro *Computer* model that is reminiscent of a 1980s IBM PC.
-It is shown in the image below along with more examples of the models you will find in this book.
-As a 1980s Commodore and [Mac][10] fan, my only wish from Santa is the inclusion of a model from those brands.
+It is shown in the collage below.
+As a 1980s Commodore and [Apple][10] fan, my only wish from Santa is the inclusion of a model from those brands.

 ![][image-5]